Patater/manual-git/manuscript/backgrounds.md

 that is very much like a raster display.

 So what is a raster display?
 Put simply, it is just like a television display.
-A beam of electrons blasts away at the back of a phoshor coated screen in a deterministic way (known as a raster scan).
+A beam of electrons blasts away at the back of a phosphor coated screen in a deterministic way (known as a raster scan).
 The beam, from the perspective of a person watching the television, travels from left to right, one scan line at a time.
 The beam never blast electrons from right to left.
 After the beam reaches